Pediatric optical coherence tomography (OCT) scan

 • Certain medical conditions such as multiple sclerosis, transverse myelitis or neuromyelitis optica

-• How long does an OCT scan take?
+• How long does a pediatric optical coherence tomography (OCT) scan take?

 An OCT scan takes less than 10 seconds.
 We know that can seem like a long time to a child.
 Our technicians have a special knack for putting kids at ease as they get this quick and pain-free eye scan.